 As an ISA participant, you have the opportunity to apply for scholarships and grants that can be applied directly to assist with your study abroad programs.
 ISA offers over $1,000,000 in scholarships and grants each year.
 To see what opportunities are available, please visit the Scholarships and Grants page.View all Funding Options

 Living in ISA housing will give you the opportunity to experience aspects of the Kiwi lifestyle that are inaccessible to the average visitor to New Zealand.
 Housing in Auckland is centrally located near the main shopping and entertainment district as well as many parks.
 All ISA Auckland housing options are either within walking distance of both campuses or conveniently located to public transit routes.
 Travel times to the various university buildings generally range between five to 20 minutes depending on housing and class locations.
 With an open-mind and flexibility, the experience of living in another culture can be highly rewarding.

 Housing is provided on all ISA programs in New Zealand at an additional cost.
-Apartment accommodation ranges between $4,500-$4,600, without meals (subject to change).
+Apartment accommodation at the University of Auckland starts at $4,700, without meals (subject to change).